Lectures on LHC Physics: QCD

 The $r_n$ we can assume to be dimensionless --- if they are not, we can scale $R$ appropriately using $p^2$.
 This implies that the $r_n$ only depend on ratios of two scales, the externally fixed $p^2$ on the one hand and the artificial $M^2$ on the other.

-At the same time we know that $R$ is an observable, which means that including all orders in perturbation theory it cannot depend on any artificial scale choices $M$.
-Writing this dependence as a total derivative and setting it to zero we find an equation which would be called a \underline{Callan-Symanzik equation} if instead of the running coupling we had included a running mass
+At the same time we know that $R$ is an observable, which means that including all orders in perturbation theory it cannot depend on any artificial scale choice $M$.
+Writing this dependence as a total derivative and setting it to zero we find an equation which would be called a \underline{Callan--Symanzik equation} if instead of the running coupling we had included a running mass

 In the second line we have to remember that the $M$ dependence of $\alpha_s$ is already included in the appearance of $\beta$, so $\alpha_s$ should be considered a variable by itself.
 This perturbative series in $\alpha_s$ has to vanish in each order of perturbation theory.
-The non-trivial structure, namely the mix of $r_n$ derivatives and the perturbative terms in the $\beta$ function we can read off the $\alpha_s^3$ term in Eq.(\ref{eq:callan_sym}): first, we have the appropriate NNNLO corrections $r_3$.
+The non--trivial structure, namely the mix of $r_n$ derivatives and the perturbative terms in the $\beta$ function we can read off the $\alpha_s^3$ term in Eq.\eqref{eq:callan_sym}: first, we have the appropriate NNNLO corrections $r_3$.
 Next, we have one loop in the gluon propagator $b_0$ and two loops for example in the vertex $r_2$.
 And finally, we need the two-loop diagram for the gluon propagator $b_1$ and a one-loop vertex correction $r_1$.
-The kind-of Callan-Symanzik equation Eq.(\ref{eq:callan_sym}) requires
+The kind--of--Callan--Symanzik equation Eq.\eqref{eq:callan_sym} requires

 The dependence on the argument $M^2$ vanishes for $r_0$ and $r_1$.
-Keeping in mind that there will be integration constants $c_n$ independent of $M^2$ and that another, in our simple case unique momentum scale $p^2$ has to cancel the mass units inside $\log M^2$ we find
+Keeping in mind that there will be integration constants $c_n$ and that another, in our case, unique momentum scale $p^2$ has to cancel the mass units inside $\log M^2$ we find

-This chain of $r_n$ values looks like we should interpret the apparent fixed-order perturbative series for $R$ in Eq.(\ref{eq:r_pert}) as a series which implicitly includes terms of the order $\log^{n-1} M^2/p^2$ in each $r_n$.
+This chain of $r_n$ values looks like we should interpret the apparent fixed-order perturbative series for $R$ in Eq.\eqref{eq:r_pert} as a series which implicitly includes terms of the order $\log^{n-1} M^2/p^2$ in each $r_n$.
 They can become problematic if this logarithm becomes large enough to spoil the fast convergence in terms of $\alpha_s \sim 0.1$, evaluating the observable $R$ at scales far away from the scale choice for the strong coupling constant $M$.

-Instead of the series in $r_n$ we can use the conditions in Eq.(\ref{eq:qcd_r_c}) to express $R$ in terms of the $c_n$ and collect the logarithms appearing with each $c_n$.
+Instead of the series in $r_n$ we can use the conditions in Eq.\eqref{eq:qcd_r_c} to express $R$ in terms of the $c_n$ and collect the logarithms appearing with each $c_n$.
 The geometric series we then resum to